-As well as the initial fee for the hardware and the installation costs, it is also important to remember the ongoing running costs and call charges, as these can make a huge difference to the amount of money your company ends up spending on telecommunications.
-Here is a guide to the different types of phone systems for businesses, with information on typical costs and charges.
+As well as the initial fee for the hardware and the installation costs, it is also important to remember the ongoing running costs and call charges, as these can make a huge difference to the amount of money your company ends up spending on business telephone systems.
+Here at Business Quotes, we have put together this guide to the different types of telephone systems for businesses, with further information on typical costs and charges.

 Any company that has a large volume of calls and usually has multiple simultaneous calls can benefit from a larger PBX system.
 A 16-line and 64-extension system will typically cost in excess of £700 to install.
 Due to its comparative complexity, it is usually necessary for an engineer to install a PBX system.
 A PBX system that uses IP phones, which route calls via an Ethernet network, is likely to have lower call charges.

 KSU-less is the simplest and least expensive type of analogue phone system.
 Using portable phones that typically cost around £30 depending on whether or not there are any additional features.
 No engineer is needed to complete the installation, but there is a possibility of cross-talking, which is why this system is most commonly used by companies that have fewer than ten phone lines, and don’t receive or make a large volume of calls.